chapter09/Spark-app-WikiPageRank/README.md

 Spark-app-WikiPageRank
 ======================

-A dependent WikiPageRank from Spark.example
+A independent WikiPageRank from Spark.example